 - Busy - at least one agent is online but with no capacity to handle consumers as the expected wait time is longer than the maximum wait time for the skill

 The default setting for the busy state is off.
-In this case, if ignore max wait time is enabled (now repositioned from engagement settings), consumers will be directed to a survey if agents are offline or offered chat, if agents are online.
+In this case, if ignore max wait time is enabled (now repositioned from engagement settings), consumers will be directed to a survey if agents are offline or offered chat if agents are online.
 If the offline state is also disabled, consumers will only see a creative when agents are online.
-Busy state can be enabled, and its behavior fully configured, in the Engagement Studio.
+The busy state can be enabled, and its behavior fully configured, in the Engagement Studio.

-- Once enabled, busy state will mean that when at least one agent is online, but has no capacity, the busy state creative will be displayed to the consumer.
+- Once enabled, a busy state will mean that when at least one agent is online but has no capacity, the busy state creative will be displayed to the consumer.

-- By default, this will be the offline creative, but a new creative can be configured by the campaign manager.
+- By default, this will be the offline creative, but a new creation can be configured by the campaign manager.

 - Clicking on the busy creative will lead to an offline survey by default.

-- The campaign manager will have the option to change the busy state’s default behavior and allow visitors to enter queue, by selecting ‘ignore max wait time’.
+- The campaign manager will have the option to change the busy state’s default behavior and allow visitors to enter the queue, by selecting ‘ignore max wait time’.

 The busy state is available for all engagements except overlay, offsite and messaging engagements.
 The number of busy state exposures is available in the Campaign Manager BI dashboard, in the campaign grid view.

 - Go to the Campaign Builder page and select an existing Campaign.

 - Click Add Engagement.